COSC3020/mergesort-CollinDavis03/README.md

 ## Runtime Analysis

-Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
+Analyze the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

 Complexity Analysis:
-The runtime for this version of mergesort without the recursive stuff.
-The runtime is practically the same as the original because it is doing the same thing as the normal mergesort.
-Now if we were to divide it into bigger subarrays then that would change the runtime analysis.
-In the end, the runtime analysis should be $\Theta$ (nlogn) is what the runtime is.
-With divide and conquer that is going to be different because that algorithm is dividing everything into three subarrays.
-This mergesort is the same as it is listed in the slides provided to us by Professor Lars.
+Looking back at my mergesort function.
+My mergesort function takes the value of one and keeps doubling the subarrays until it gets to the correct size of subarrays needed to sort the function in the correct order.
+With that, that value would be theta(n) and with the normal mergesort function, it is theta(nlogn).
+With the original mergesort function, I need to apply the theta(n) to that function.
+Which I would end up with theta(n^2logn)
+This is my runtime analysis for this mergesort because the n value is doubling so it is an exponent.
+I do not know how to do the complicated math function in github.
+The Runtime analysis: T(n) fork pointing right Theta(n^2logn)